Omar-Muhamad/TDD/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
-# project name here
+# TDD project

-> Project description here.
+> In this project we implement a class with some methods, but we do it by doing test-driven development (TDD)

 ## Built With

 - Ruby.
+- RSpec.
 - Linters.

 ## Install